Pece17/SQL/README.md

 Now I'm succesfully connected to **PostgreSQL 18.1**.
 The warning message just means that this terminal uses a different character set than my computer, which supports e.g. Finnish characters.
 This probably won't be an issue as long as I don't use special characters in the database.

 Now I can test if the database works correctly.
-The ```SELECT``` statement is used to select data from a database, so I enter the following command to check the database version:
+The ```SELECT``` statement is used to select data from a database, so I enter the following **statement** to check the database version:

 ```
 postgres=# SELECT version();